YouTube has become for many people a way to earn an online income over the last few years.

 You should never put all your eggs in the same basket, especially when your earnings depend on a platform you have no control over.

-That’s a powerful example why you should start building assets you can control, like a blog, or an email list.
+That’s a powerful example w of why you should start building assets you can control, like a blog, or an email list.